AEF1551s/stm32_ultrasonic_buzzer/README.md

-# STM32_ultrasonic_rgb
+# STM32_ultrasonic_buzzer

 This is simple excercise for STM32F410RBT6 microcontroller which is part of NUCLEO-F410RB development board.
-The goal is to write a program that measures distance with ultrasonic sensor and represents it as RGB values.
+The goal is to write a program that measures distance with ultrasonic sensor and based on that makes buzzer sounds.
-This program uses 1 RGB LED, 1 HR-SR04 ultrasonic sensor.
+This program uses 1 buzzer, 1 HR-SR04 ultrasonic sensor.

 This project includes minimal headers for STM32F4xx.
 This project **does not** include any HAL header files.